tqwewe/rustdoc-md/README.md

 ## Compatibility

-This crate is compatible with rustdoc JSON format version 42.
+This crate is compatible with rustdoc JSON format version 43 (as per `FORMAT_VERSION` in `rustdoc_json_types.rs`).
 The format may change in future Rust releases as it's still considered unstable.

 For tracking the latest rustdoc JSON schema changes, see the [rustdoc-json-types repository](https://github.com/rust-lang/rust/blob/master/src/rustdoc-json-types/lib.rs).